gordonfreemanfree/VPS-First-Setup-Ubuntu/README.md

 ```
 Enter your password which you used for encrypting your RSA key.
 (Not your user password.)
 Voila!

-## 3b.
-Generating a RSA key pair -- using PuTTY on Windows
+### 4b. on Windows using PuTTY
 lets open puttygen.exe on your local machine to generate you RSA key pair.
-the paramters should be set as following
+the paramters should be set as following:

- Type of key to generate= RSA
+- Type of key to generate= RSA
- number of bits in a generated key= 2048
+- number of bits in a generated key= 2048

 Click on generate.
 While generation you have to move your mouse over the application window for some random computations.
-Once it´s done you can set a Key comment only for a better overview if you have several on your computer.
+Once it´s done you can set a Key comment, that helps you to organize your Keys, if you have some more.
 Next step is to choose a password (Key passphrase) to encrypt the private key.
 Choose a strong password and save the password in your password manager.
 Remember, if you lose your password you lose the access to your VPS.

 Now you can save your private key on your local machine.
 Later you choose that file for authentication in PuTTY.exe
-The public key string you have to copy to your VPS.
+The public key you have to copy to your VPS.
+Copy the hole string in the text area on the top of puttygen.exe to clipboard.

 On your VPS you go to directory \home\\<yournewuser>\\.ssh
 If this directory doesn´t exists, just create it.